niemopen/niem-naming-design-rules/ndr6-outline.md

+> 2024-05-04 draft
+>
+> Section 3: better description of message spec, type, format; new figure 3-3
+> Section 4: comments from Jim, new examples and figures; flattened outline
+>
 > 2024-04-24 draft
 >
 > New section 4.
-> Comments from Jim and Jennifer incorporated.
+> Section 3 comments from Jim and Jennifer incorporated.
 >
 > 2024-04-15 draft
 >